 Other options for quickly comparing home loans include looking at the top-rated home loans in different categories on the RateCity Leaderboards, or choosing from the winners of RateCity’s Gold Awards.

-Collect financial documents
+5. Collect your documents

 Different mortgage lenders will require different documentation to support your home loan application and confirm that you can afford the home loan on your household’s income and expenses.